 Alberta Education is updating the K-12 curriculum province-wide.
-Curriculum, or the Program of Studies as it’s also called, outlines what students are expected to learn in each subject, for each grade.
+Curriculum, or the Program of Studies, outlines what students are expected to learn in each subject, for each grade.

-This six-year project will focus on updating six subject areas: Language Arts (English, French Immersion, Francophone), Mathematics, Social Studies, Sciences, Arts, and Wellness Education.
+This six-year project will focus on updating six subject areas: Language Arts (English, French Immersion, Francophone), Mathematics, Social Studies, Sciences, Arts Education (dance, music, drama, visual arts), and Wellness Education (health, physical education, CALM).

 Edmonton Public Schools is one of many school districts involved in this project.
 An up-to-date curriculum is needed to prepare our students with the skills and knowledge they need for the 21st century.